Google has rolled out the Core Web Vitals report into Google Search Console, effectively replacing the previous speed report.

 What happens if you don’t take action

 As more data is collected on website performance there’s no telling how many metrics will be interred into the Core Web Vitals.

 Similarly, it’s not yet been confirmed whether or not these metrics will become a significant ranking factor for websites, although with such a focus on customer experience over the last few years then it is surely inevitable.

 As such, by taking action now you can start to work through the most pressing issues that cause slow loading, lag on site and improve your overall user experience.

-Not only will this help you produce a more stable, effective and pleasant web experience for your customers, which in turn should lead to more conversions, but you will be able to ensure that you are meeting some of the clearest performance criteria we’ve seen from Google in years.
+Not only will this help you produce a more stable, effective and pleasant web experience for your customers.
+This in turn should lead to more conversions.
+But you will be able to ensure that you are meeting some of the clearest performance criteria we’ve seen from Google in years.

 Useful performance tools

 Google Search Console – a free tool from Google which allows you to report and measure various metrics involved with your website, including search performance, on-site issues and user experience.